Titan Quest Anniversary Edition

-Called the spiritual successor to Titan Quest, Crate Entertainment started GD by licencing the TQ engine, then proceeded to combine the great TQ multi-classing skill-trees, with a good story and build in a decade of ARPG improvements.
+Called the spiritual successor to Titan Quest, Crate Entertainment started GD by licencing the TQ engine, then proceeded to combine the great TQ multi-classing skill-trees with a good story and topped it off by building in a decade’s worth of ARPG improvements.

 I hope TQAE will eventually be updated with some modern features of ARPGs.
 It’s still a fun game with a good storyline and fun skill-trees.
 It’s just that the edges are a little too rough.
 A little polish would extend the life of this great game.

 UPDATE 2017-12-01: There is a new expansion for TQ, Ragnarok.
 It adds a new class and many QoL improvements like starting at lvl40 to get to the new content faster, semi-auto loot for gold, potions and components, and probably more I haven’t found yet.